 Total votes cast 319

-22m.
-The fine twisting groove may be the best route on the crag though not all agree!
-The initial corner proves to be the thrutchy crux for many, it is usually wedged and jammed facing right, though it can also be layback or even bridged - facing in or out!
-The midway ledge is an optional stance then the upper bulging groove can be laybacked or bridged elegantly to easy ground.
+The fine twisting groove is one of the best routes on the crag though not all agree!
+The initial corner is the thrutchy crux for many, it is usually wedged and jammed facing right, though it can also be layback or even bridged, facing in or out!
+The midway ledge offers some respite then the upper bulging groove is be laybacked or bridged elegantly to easy ground.

 Login to your ROCKFAX account to add your comments - Search for comments.